davidande/Bloodhound_docker_Synology/README.md

 # Bloodhound_docker_Synology
-Install Bloodhound on Synology NAS
+Install BloodhoundBloodHound Community Edition on Synology NAS

 You have to create directories
 volume1/docker/bloodhound